loopbackio/loopback.io/pages/en/lb3/LoopBack-FAQ.md

-LoopBack does not support using JavaScript (instead of JSON) for configuration files such as [config.json](config.json.html), [datasources.json](datasources.json.html), or [model-config.json](model-config.json.html), to enable programmatic editing of the configuration via tools such as [StrongLoop Arc](https://docs.strongloop.com/display/APIS/Using-Arc).
+LoopBack does not support using JavaScript (instead of JSON) for configuration files such as [config.json](config.json.html), [datasources.json](datasources.json.html), or [model-config.json](model-config.json.html), to enable programmatic editing of the configuration via tools.

 ### User management questions